-There is nothing funny about the racism in Borat
+There is nothing funny about the racism in the Borat sequel

 With this heightened awareness of the need to root out racial prejudice, you would think that Hollywood would certainly reject racism or prejudice expressed against any minority or marginalised community.